 The SBC Memorial Scholarship Award Program

-Applications must be received by February 9, 2015
+Applications must be postmarked by February 6, 2015

 The Stephanie Brown Cadet Memorial Foundation Scholarship awards up to $1,000 each year (renewable for up to four years) to students that are exemplary in volunteering time in community service.

 The size of the Scholarship Award is intended to provide a portion of the resources necessary to meet the expense of a college education; yet be substantial enough to help create an incentive for students to make the conscious decision to donate their time.

 Download SBC Memorial Foundation Scholarship Application Form 2015-16 (PDF Version)

 Download SBC Memorial Foundation Scholarship Application Form 2015-16 (Word Version)

 - Graduating High School seniors or college students who are in good standing

 - Significant number of volunteer hours in community service within the last 18 months

 - Grade point average of 3.0 or greater on a 4.0 scale

 - Attending a US 2 or 4 year academic, vocational or technical college during the upcoming Academic year